 Note: You can get three to six months’ worth of chronic medication before you go, if you explain to your GP that you are moving out of Japan.
 Just be sure to get the prescriptions printed out and translated, to avoid any issues at your destination.
 Do this before handing over your health insurance card, obviously.

 12. Cancel your cellphone contract

-You can do this the day before or even the day of your departure from Japan.
-If you have been on a contract with a major provider like SoftBank, you can even cancel your contract at their airport outlets.
-Brace yourself for a cancellation fee (about 10,000 yen), as well as your final bill.
+You can do this the day before or even the day of your departure from Japan (if you’re sure it will go smoothly and quickly).
+If you have been on a contract with a major provider like SoftBank, you can even cancel your contract at their airport outlets (see caveat above, though, and allow yourself enough time).
+Brace yourself for a cancellation fee (about 10,000–30,000 yen), as well as your final bill.
 You can usually pay it in cash or by putting it onto a foreign credit card.
-It can take 30-60 minutes for your last bill to be calculated.
+It can take anywhere from 30-60 minutes to a couple of hours for your last bill to be calculated.

 13. Say goodbye and board that plane

 Assuming that you’ve remembered to book your ticket, get yourself on board the plane and weep/sleep/eat away your moving blues.
 On your way out at the airport, hand over your resident’s card so that the immigration official can punch a hole through the corner.
 When I told them I was leaving Japan permanently, they asked me if I was sure a few times, and then eventually shrugged and made the hole.
 I had just received a five-year visa, so the confusion was understandable.